kumahq/kuma-website/docs/docs/dev/deployments/multi-zone.md

 ### Communication between 2 zones failing

-This can happen if there are network connectivity issues between control-plane and zone ingresses or all zone ingresses of a zone are down.
+This can happen if there are network connectivity issues:
+* Between control plane and zone ingress from other zone.
+* Between control plane and zone egress (when present).
+* Between zone egress (when present) and zone ingress from other zone.
+* All Zone egress instances of a zone (when present) are down.
+* All zone ingress instances of a zone are down.

+When it happens:
-* Communication and operation within each zone is unaffected
+* Communication and operation within each zone is unaffected.
-* Communication across each zone will fail
+* Communication across each zone will fail.

 ::: tip
 With the right resiliency setup ([Retries](../../policies/retry), [Probes](../../policies/health-check), [Locality Aware LoadBalancing](../../policies/locality-aware), [Circuit Breakers](../../policies/circuit-breaker)) the failing zone can be quickly severed and traffic re-routed to another zone.